wp-plugins/basic-google-maps-placemarks/readme.txt

 == Frequently Asked Questions ==

 = How do I use the plugin? =
-Read the Basic Usage section of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/) for instructions.
-If you still have questions, read this FAQ and check [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks).
+Read the instructions on [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).
+If you still have questions, read this FAQ and look for answers on [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks).
+If you can't find an answer, start a new thread on the forums.

 = How can I get help when I'm having a problem? =